 - Consider your needs.
 What are you looking to use CBD for?
 Are you looking for relief from anxiety, pain, or inflammation?
 Do you want to improve your sleep or boost your hair growth?
 Once you know what you want to use CBD for, you can narrow down your options and choose a product that’s best suited for your needs.

 - Always read the label.
 Look for products that list the amount of CBD per serving as well as the serving size.
-You should also ensure the product is free of contaminants like pesticides, heavy metals, and other harmful chemicals, as well as doesn’t contain unnecessary ingredients or artificial flavors.
+You should also ensure the product is free of contaminants like pesticides, heavy metals, and other harmful chemicals and doesn’t contain unnecessary ingredients or artificial flavors.